frizLabz-FFriZz/Pine-Script-v5-VS-Code/README.md

 Your feedback is valuable and contributes to the continuous development and enhancement of the extension.

 ### **Version Control**

-This project uses Git for version control.
-Each update is carefully documented through commits and tags to ensure you can track changes, updates, and fixes throughout the development process.
+This project uses Git for version control, in conjunction with `standard-version` to automate versioning and CHANGELOG generation.
+This ensures that our versioning practices are consistent and semantic.

+When contributing, please follow the conventions outlined in [CONTRIBUTING.md](https://github.com/FFriZ/Pine-Script-v5-VS-Code/blob/main/CONTRIBUTING.md) for commit messages, which `standard-version` relies on to determine version bumps and generate changelogs.

+For more information on `standard-version`, see the [official documentation](https://github.com/conventional-changelog/standard-version).

 ### **To-Do List**
  - [ ] **Automated Testing**: Implement automated tests to ensure stability and reliability of the extension.